YouTube is making people go viral and actually YouTube itself is going viral. It is the second-largest search engine after Google.

 a) Title of YouTube Channel

-Title is the name of YouTube channel that you have used while giving the Channel ID.
+The title is the name of the YouTube channel that you have used while giving the Channel ID.

 b) YouTube Channel’s Description